Trading update for year ended 31 December 2022

 About Jadestone Energy

 Jadestone Energy plc is an independent oil and gas company focused on the Asia-Pacific region.
-It has a balanced, low risk, full cycle portfolio of development, production and exploration assets in Australia, Malaysia, Indonesia, Vietnam and the Philippines.
+It has a balanced, low risk, full cycle portfolio of development, production and exploration assets in Australia, Malaysia, Indonesia and Vietnam.

 Led by an experienced management team with a track record of delivery, who were core to the successful growth of Talisman’s business in Asia, the Company is pursuing an acquisition strategy focused on growth and creating value through identifying, acquiring, developing and operating assets in the Asia-Pacific region.

-Jadestone Energy plc is listed on the AIM market of the London Stock Exchange.
+Jadestone Energy plc (LEI: 21380076GWJ8XDYKVQ37) is listed on the AIM market of the London Stock Exchange (AIM: JSE).
 The Company is headquartered in Singapore.
 For further information on the Company please visit www.jadestone-energy.com.